matbrady/TSM-alfred-vm-checkout/README.md

 ### Claim
 Search the server for available vms.
 Selecting a result sends a request to the server which claims the machine and the user in notified that they now own that vm.
 #### Claim (cmd)
-By holding down `cmd` Remote Desktop Connection will be open.
-The name of the vm will be copied to the users clipboard and pasted into the RDC window.
+Holding down `cmd` will open Remote Desktop Connection Application and the claimed VM name will be pasted into the prompt.
 ### Vacate
 Search the server for claimed vms that have a username which match the user definded checkout name providing when running `set`.
 Selecting a result sends a request to the server to vacate the vm.
 If you have more than one vm checked out, a 'Vacate All VMs' result will be shown that allows you to vacate all your claimed vm at once. *great for when you've got a couple vms claimed and you're signing off for the day*